hyperflow-wms/hyperflow-k8s-deployment/README.md

 ```

 ### Configure NFS service resolution
 The `nfs` service is not properly resolved in the cluster because the resolution goes through the host DNS.
 You can fix this quickly by changing `nfs-server.default` to the IP address (`kubectl get services`) in the `pv-pvc.yml` file.
-Alternatively, you can configure the name resolution using `dmasq` as follows:
+Alternatively, you can configure the name resolution using `dnsmasq` as follows:

 - Add the following to `/etc/dnsmasq.conf`:
 ```